bitcoin/bips/bip-segdata-peer-services.md

 ### D1.
 Bundled delivery, not on-demand fetch

-Entries MUST be relayed together with their referencing transaction in one message (`txent`, §Entry-bearing transaction relay), not fetched separately after the fact.
+Entries MUST be relayed together with their referencing transaction in one message (`txent`, [Entry-bearing transaction relay](#entry-bearing-transaction-relay-txent)), not fetched separately after the fact.

 *Rationale*: bundling means entries are held with their mempool transactions, so the `segdata` region can be reconstructed locally when a block arrives (see D6), as the mempool pre-populates compact-block transaction reconstruction.
 It also avoids any scenario where a reference arrives without its entry.